turnertg/solr-rpm/README.md

 Once that is done you can build an RPM by running

-    ./build.sh 5.3.0 mycompany
+    ./build.sh 8.9.0 mycompany

 Install the built RPM using

-    sudo yum install -y /path/to/solr.rpm
+    sudo yum localinstall -y /path/to/solr.rpm

 By default, the solr service is not started as the user might want to make some changes to configs or cores.
-It is, however, registered to automatically start when the machine establishes network connection during boot.
 You can start the service as follows

     sudo systemctl start solr-server